kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ### Configuring Thumbnails

 As a way to improve the loading performance of your image data, you can upload compressed versions of the image with the same dimensions as thumbnails.

 This will result in an improved Studio experience as images will load much faster when filtering, sorting or using [embedding](../dataset/advanced-usage/set-up-natural-language-search.md) sort.

-This is configured by adding a field called `thumbnail_locator` to the data, where the value points to a compressed version of the `locator` image.
+Thumbnails are configured by adding a field called `thumbnail_locator` to the data, where the value points to a compressed version of the `locator` image.